It’s scary that a killing tool like a chainsaw was first invented by doctors to perform surgical procedures.

 Are chainsaws still used for childbirth?

 No, they are not.
-Might be in third world countries where resources are very limited but that is very unlikely as well.
-We have not seen that chainsaw has been used for childbirth in 2023 and from that, it’s apparent that they are limited to cutting trees or yardwork only.
+We have not seen that chainsaws have been used for childbirth in 2024 and from that, it’s apparent that they are limited to cutting trees or yardwork only.

 Do they still use chainsaws for medical purposes?